- Adobe CEF Helper.exe is a process used to render various components of the Creative Cloud desktop applications.

 3. Suspend any antivirus program

-- If you have other antivirus programs installed, you can disable the app temporarily following the same steps as above, or similar steps.
+- If you have other antivirus applications installed, you can temporarily disable the app by following the same procedures as described above, or ones that are comparable.

 4. Uninstall Adobe CEF Helper

-- It is not recommended to undergo this action, but if you are sure you do not need this program, you can start by opening up a new File Explorer window and typing or pasting in the following path:
+- You can start by opening up a new File Explorer window and typing or pasting in the following path:

 C\:Program Files>Adobe Systems>Adobe CEF Helper or Adobe Creative Cloud >Adobe CEF Helper_uninstall.exe

 - Double click on the executable file to run it and uninstall Adobe CEF Helper.

 If the problem does not occur anymore, it is probable that your antivirus application was the root of the problem.
 You should consider picking another compatible antivirus solution for Windows 11 to protect your computer.

 Is Adobe Creative Cloud worth it for beginners?